-During the month of January, Utica College and the Division of Diversity, Equity, and Inclusion & Student Transitions take time to remember the legacy of The Reverend Dr. Martin Luther King, Jr.
+During the month of May, Utica University and the Division of Diversity, Equity, and Inclusion & Student Transitions celebrate Asian American and Pacific Islander Heritage Month.

 Follow us on Instagram at @UC_Diversity for more resources and spotlights all month long.